jmagsajo/laravel-docker/README.md

 ## Build and Start the Server
   - run `docker-compose build`
   - run `docker-compose up -d`
-## Check if all the containers are ups
+## Check if all the containers are running
   - run `docker-compose ps`

 ## Interaction with the docker containers